canaxess/ACME-fashion-house/3-improve-structure-of-webform/1-add-labels-controls/finish/README.md

 ## Solution
 * All form controls have a programmatically associated label using the `FOR` attribute of the label with the `ID` of the form control

-Using the `FOR` and `ID` attributes creates a programmatic link between the label and control and ensures when the control receives focus the accompanying label is announced.
+Using the `FOR` and `ID` attributes creates a programmatic link between the label and control and ensures when the control receives keyboard focus the accompanying label is announced (when using a screen reader).
 An additional benefit is the increased control activation area where the label is used to focus the control.

 ### Code
 ```html